ajaigirdar/StorageLockerApp/Journal.md

-1. i have make sure that i put an exception so that the user cannot enter more than available locker.
+1. I have make sure that I put an exception so that the user cannot enter more than available locker.
+2.